-The payment form will automatically validate the input provided by the customer and provide the customer the opportunity to change it before submitting the payment for processing.
+The payment form will automatically validate the input provided by the customer and give the customer the opportunity to change it before submitting the payment for processing.
 In the event of a payment decline or error, the customer remains on the form with the opportunity to revise their input and try again.

 If the transaction processing is successful, the customer is presented with an optional receipt page, and a Continue button which returns control to the merchant’s site.
-Additionally, the customer may optionally be presented with a Cancel button to return to the merchant’s site before the transaction is processed.
+Additionally, the customer may be presented with a Cancel button to return to the merchant’s site before the transaction is processed.

 If the customer returns to the merchant’s site, the information passed to the merchant depends on the method used to integrate the form.

 This channel of communication is used to pass a few basic messages back to a listener script running on your main page (the page that calls the form):